What is a dropshipping business?

 If whatever product you’re selling is so amazing, your customers are going to focus mostly on the product’s brand and forget about the shopping experience entirely – but it does make too much of a difference because the end-to-end customer journey is extremely important, above all.
 After all, it’s not your logo on the box.

-There is a lot of competition when it comes to establishing a good and trustworthy dropshipping operation.
+There is a lot of competition when it comes to establishing a good and trustworthy business.
 Low prices are a good way out of this, which can cause a slow start, but in the future, you can build up trust and reassurance through marketing and sales strategies.

 No control over the supply chain